Therion (band): Beloved Antichrist (2017–2019)

-The Leviathan trilogy (2020–present)
+The Leviathan trilogy and Con Orquesta (2020–2026)

 The first Leviathan album was released on 22 January 2021, partly with Snowy Shaw on drums.
 A sequel, titled Leviathan II, was released on 26 October 2022.
+The third and final installment album, Leviathan III, was released on 15 December 2023 by the band's new label, Napalm Records.

 The 2022 festival shows of the band featured again Johan Koleberg on drums, as Sami Karppinen took over the duties on Opeth's concerts after the leaving of Martin Axenrot.
 For the end of the year a European tour was scheduled, but cancelled due to problems with their booking agent and also stating increased costs of touring contributing to the decision.
 Instead of it only four shows were played in Malta, Greece and Turkey in January 2023, subsequently followed by a long Latin-American tour, which included 18 shows in Mexico.

-After more than 30 years at Nuclear Blast the band has signed on 27 April 2023 to Napalm Records.
-The third and final installment album, Leviathan III, was released already by the new label on 15 December 2023.

 The conclusion of the trilogy was followed up by a tour through Europe and China in February and March 2024.
 As Chiara Malvestiti became unable to stand on stage due to her pregnancy and childbirth the year before, Lori Lewis returned as a touring singer too.
 The tour was preceded by the band's third show with orchestra and choir in Mexico City on 20 January 2024, which didn't feature any covers, and deviated only slightly from the tour's setlist.
 The second leg of the tour went through Turkey and Latin America in Autumn 2024.

+On 30 January 2026, Therion released a new album, Con Orquesta, featuring orchestral arrangements from their 2024 live show in Mexico with the Orquesta Sinfónica Nacional de México, via Napalm Records.
+For their latest orchestral enterprise, Christofer Johnsson invited two renowned Mexican musicians, conductor Rodrigo Cadet and composer Bernardo Lorentze, "to reinterpret our songs by adding new arrangements and expanding the originals with the orchestra.
+They also wrote some new intros and small interludes, making this a truly authentic Mexican interpretation of Therion live with orchestra."